-Fig. 4: Internals of the DSS architecture (List of AI techniques)
+Figure 4.
+Internals of the DSS architecture (List of Artificial Intelligent techniques).

-The DSS triggers the various AI algorithms based on a change in context [46].
-The context-modeling (CM) and the usage of different AI algorithms are depicted in Fig. 4.
-As indicated, CM module identifies the context space based on: (i) the personal profile of the user, e.g., gender, age, disease history etc., (ii) the activity of daily living (DA) performed by the user, e.g., exercising, sleeping etc., (iii) spatio-temporal properties, like time, location of the user, etc., (iv) environmental, e.g., temperature, pressure, fire, etc., and (v) health parameters, for instance, like blood pressure, pulse, etc. Each of these context-space components can be associated with one of the three properties - sensed, profiled or predicted.
+As indicated, the CM module identifies the context space based on: (i) the personal profile of the user, e.g., gender, age, disease history, etc.; (ii) the activity of daily living (DA) performed by the user, e.g., exercising, sleeping, etc.; (iii) spatio-temporal properties, like time, location of the user, etc.; (iv) environmental, e.g., temperature, pressure, fire, etc.; and (v) health parameters, for instance, blood pressure (BP), pulse, blood glucose (BG), etc. Each of these context-space components can be associated with one of the three properties, sensed, profiled, or predicted.
 Sensed contexts are those directly derived from sensor values.
-However, predicted contexts correspond to the output resulting from further analysis of sensed inputs, e.g., activity-recognition.
+Predicted contexts correspond to the output resulting from further analysis of sensed inputs, e.g., activity-recognition.
 Profiled values are usually descriptive and remain unchanged.